TonOfPrince/solo/_PRESS-RELEASE.md

 ## Quote from You ##
   > A quote from a spokesperson in your company.
-  "Yogauto is revolutionlizing the way people practice yoga.
+  "YogiAuto is revolutionlizing the way people practice yoga.
 It is combinging ancient practices with modern technology to provide the art of yoga to the world simply and efficiently."

 ## How to Get Started ##